VA Web and Mobile App Privacy Policy

 Protecting Personal Health Information

-The Veterans Health Administration (VHA) also ensures that the apps developed by the Office of Connected Care OCC further protect your personal health information.
-Apps with the padlock symbol on their app logos protect any online exchange by requiring they must occur over a secure connection within the VA network.
-Veterans and their designated Caregivers typically need a DS-Logon, ID.ME or My HealtheVet subscription to satisfy this requirement.
-VA Providers and Staff must be logged into the VA network via their Personal Identification Verification (PIV) card to review any user data.
+The Veterans Health Administration (VHA) also ensures that the apps developed by the Office of Connected Care further protect your personal health information.
+Apps with the padlock symbol on their logos require that online exchanges must occur over a secure connection within the VA network.
+Veterans and their designated caregivers typically need an ID.me or Login.gov subscription to satisfy this requirement.
+VA providers and staff must be signed in to the VA network via their personal identification verification (PIV) card to review any user data.

 About Third Party Apps Privacy Protection